Donald Shea

 Donald "Shorty" Jerome Shea (September 18, 1933 – August 26, 1969) was an American stuntman and actor who was murdered in 1969.
 The location of his body was discovered in 1977, eight years after his death.
-Manson Family leader Charles Manson and disciples Clem Grogan and Bruce M. Davis were eventually convicted of murdering Shea.
-Tex Watson was a possible participant in the murder, but was never charged.
+Manson Family cult leader Charles Manson and disciples Clem Grogan and Bruce M. Davis were eventually convicted of murdering Shea.
+Additionally, Tex Watson was considered to be a possible participant in the murder, but was never charged.